runnersaw/SoftSysCalamitousCaribou/reports/PreliminaryReport.md

 - We also created an example of a format string vulnerability.
 A write-up of the vulnerability and example code that can be exploited exist in this [README](https://github.com/runnersaw/SoftSysCalamitousCaribou/tree/master/Security/test_exploits/StringFormatVulnerability).
 - We have researched an exploit found in modern versions of Linux called Dirty COW.
 It is called Dirty COW because there is a bug in how the Linux kernel handled copy-on-write in a very specific way that allows users to write to files that they don’t have privileges to write to.
 A write-up that includes code and scripts for testing the exploit can be found [here](https://github.com/runnersaw/SoftSysCalamitousCaribou/tree/master/Security/test_exploits/dirty_cow).
 - We have been working on compiling the p0sixspwn jailbreak tool but have been running into issues due to the age of the code and difficulty installing the libraries that it needs on modern operating systems.
+- We have completed 10 of the Nebula vulnerability exercises.
+Solutions are [here](https://github.com/runnersaw/SoftSysCalamitousCaribou/tree/master/Security/nebulaExploits)
+- We have completed 2 of the Protostar exercises.
+Solutions are found [here](https://github.com/runnersaw/SoftSysCalamitousCaribou/tree/master/Security/protostarExploits)

 ###Product Backlog
 Our product backlog is [here](https://trello.com/b/a5FLTuaz/softsyscalamitouscaribou).
 The things that we are planning to do in the next sprint are now in the “This Sprint” list.
 There are a few tasks left in the “Backlog” that we are not planning to include as part of the sprint but we will do them if we have more time.